TENANCY RIGHTS GUIDE

 Bond protection

-A landlord keeps the bond without a formal inspection or evidence of damage.
-Tenants can apply to the Tenancy Tribunal to have the bond refunded if deductions are unfair or unexplained.
+A landlord withholds the bond without a formal inspection or evidence of damage.
+Tenants can apply to the Tenancy Tribunal for a fair refund if deductions are unjustified.

 ๐Ÿ“‹